maw/retry.js/README.md

 And there you go.
-This interface isn't ideal, to be sure (patches or suggestions for improvement are, of course, welcome), but it works, and it beats having to rewrite the logic over and over.
+This interface isn't ideal, to be sure (patches or suggestions for improvement are, of course, welcome), but it works, and it beats having to rewrite retrying logic with quadratic backoff over and over.

 The Retryer constructor takes a single options argument, with the following defaults.